Data Recovery Tiers

 Data transfers are technically not data recovery.
-However, every so often I do get a drive or media initially I receive and the customer or company states it needs data recovery, however the data is accessible on the drive or media (USB drive or SD card).
+However, every so often I do get a drive or media initially I receive and the customer or company states it needs data recovery.
+When in fact the data is accessible on the drive or media (USB drive or SD card).
 Often a computer is broken, but the hard drive is fine.
-Other times is might be a bad external enclosure for a hard drive.
-In any case, if the hard drive has properly operating hardware and no software or logical issues exist I can perform data transfer and copy the data from a hard drive or USB, SD card or other media to a computer, USB flash drive or external hard drive depending on the type and amount of data.
+Other times it might be a bad external enclosure for a hard drive.
+In any case, if the hard drive has properly operating hardware and no software or logical issues exist I can perform data transfer and copy the data from a hard drive or USB, SD card, or other media to a computer, USB flash drive, or external hard drive depending on the type and amount of data.

-Transfer data is usually simple.
-I can often quote a project price equal to one or a few hours, and copy the data to a USB flash drive, external hard drive or computer.
+Transfer data is usually simple, it can be time-consuming based on the amount of data or drives.
+I can often quote a project price equal to one or a few hours, and copy the data to a USB flash drive, external hard drive, or computer.